Total Nonstop Action Wrestling: Growth and surging popularity (2004–2009)

 In April 2006, TNA launched a YouTube channel, featuring clips from Impact and exclusive content.
 Beginning with Bound for Glory in October 2006, TNA began holding select pay-per-view events outside of Orlando, Florida.
 In January 2007, TNA announced a deal with New Motion, Inc. which led to the introduction of TNA Mobile service.
 TNA has also launched "TNA U TV"; podcasts aired through YouTube to help promote the company.

+In August 2007, live-events coordinator Craig Jenkins stated that TNA intended to stage eight pay-per-views and 96 house shows outside Orlando, Florida, in 2008.

+From 2007 to 2008, TNA first toured Europe, hosting two shows at Porto and Lisbon in Portugal, with TNA later conducting its first tour of England, with most shows selling out which later broke TNA's attendance records with the promotion later touring in Germany, Scotland and Ireland in 2009, France, Wales and the United Arab Emirates in 2010 and Belgium in 2012.

+In February 2008, Jakks Pacific announced it had signed a multi-year master toy license agreement with TNA, to release products starting in 2010.

 In March 2008, Tristar Productions acquired an exclusive license deal to produce and distribute TNA trading cards and memorabilia.
 On September 9, 2008, Midway Games released the TNA Impact! video game.
 On October 23, 2008, TNA began producing its programming in HD.
 In addition, a new HD set for Impact was introduced, including new lighting, and large high-resolution screens.

 On June 21, 2009, TNA launched an online video-vault subscription-service where subscribers could watch past pay-per-views by choosing one of three payment options.